Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Introduction

 \section{Introduction}

 As an essential pillar of modern healthcare, medical imaging underpins diagnosis, therapeutic decision-making, and longitudinal disease monitoring \cite{bhati_explainable_2024}.
 It is especially evident in identifying rare diseases in low-resource healthcare systems, which lack substantial, well-annotated datasets.
-Also, single-modality images being used in these systems frequently yield diagnostic information which are not enough.
+Also, single-modality images being used in these systems frequently yield diagnostic information that is insufficient.
 Most of the earlier diagnostic modeling approaches relied on single data modalities, which limited their ability to grasp the full extent of complementary clinical cues \cite{krones_review_2025}.
 For mitigating this limitation, multimodal imaging has emerged as a promising approach, where information from multiple sources is combined to produce richer, condensed as well as more informative representations \cite{huang_deep_2025, he_mmif-inet_2025}.
+Prior multimodal clinical frameworks, including early-detection foundation models that integrate imaging, EHR, genomics, and sensor modalities, further demonstrate the value of shared latent representations in low-resource environments \cite{mohsin_multimodal_2025}.
 Although these integrated methods have improved diagnostic precision, their success is also often constrained by the scarcity of labeled data, especially for rare diseases.

 Few-shot learning (FSL) has emerged as a promising approach to address this challenge.
 FSL allows models to generalize from few labeled samples \cite{nayem_few-shot_2023}, and meta-learning improves FSL by enabling quick adaptation to new tasks with less supervision \cite{meta_learning_survey}.
 However, there remains no clear theoretical understanding of how much data is sufficient, how uncertainty behaves under restricted supervision, or how interpretability can be preserved.
 Motivated by this gap, we develop a theoretical framework for low-resource medical imaging, grounded in Vapnik–Chervonenkis (VC) and Probably Approximately Correct (PAC) learning theories, to formalize the relationships among sample complexity, uncertainty, and interpretability, and to introduce a new metric—explanation variance—for assessing interpretability stability under data scarcity.
+Along with the theoretical analysis, we also present an empirical example using a controlled multimodal dataset.
+This shows the expected few-shot improvements, the start of modality interference at larger sample sizes as well as the decrease in the uncertainty of the predictions.